SungSoo-Ri/PRJ2-Retake/Analysis/User Stories/UserStories.md

 As a sales employee, I want to be able to handle concurrent users potentially trying to book limited seats for the same flight, so he can increase the price of the limited seats.

 As a sales employee, I want to the system to calculate the booking price so I can see how much does it cost.

+As a sales employee, I want the price for the booking to be calculated by the software and depend on the chosen options, to not have to do this manually.

 ## Sales manager: